Next day installation

 What to do to prevent boiler explosions

-Whilst boiler explosions are not that common anymore; we strongly recommend that you do the following things to make sure.
+Whilst boiler explosions are not that common anymore, we strongly recommend that you do the following things to make sure you are preventing boiler explosions.

 Whilst a modern gas boiler can withstand excessive pressure, all the following checks and proper maintenance tips are great for keeping your gas boiler in tip-top condition for as long as possible.